tmux-python/libtmux/docs/quickstart.md

 ## Sending commands to tmux panes remotely

-You may send commands to panes, windows and sessions **without** them being visible.
 As long as you have the object, or are iterating through a list of them, you can use `.send_keys`.

 ```python